tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US185_GetAccountBalance.md

 We interpreted this requirement as the function of a FamilyMember to retrieve the balance from one of his accounts.

-The balance is an attribute of all account types (e.g. Savings, Bank, Credit Card accounts).
+The balance is an attribute of all account types, with the exception of the Cash Account, since this is contemplated on US135 (e.g. Savings, Bank, Credit Card accounts).

 ### 1.2 System Sequence Diagram